Section 1548.06 | Application for certificate of title.

 (F) In the case of casual sales of watercraft or outboard motors that are subject to the tax imposed by Chapter 5739. or 5741. of the Revised Code, the purchase price for the purpose of determining the tax shall be the purchase price on an affidavit executed and filed with the clerk by the vendor on a form to be prescribed by the chief, which shall be prima-facie evidence of the price for the determination of the tax.
 In addition to the information required by section 1548.08 of the Revised Code, each certificate of title shall contain in bold lettering the following notification and statements: "WARNING TO TRANSFEROR AND TRANSFEREE (SELLER AND BUYER).
 You are required by law to state the true selling price.
 A false statement is a violation of section 2921.13 of the Revised Code and is punishable by six months imprisonment or a fine of up to one thousand dollars, or both.
 All transfers are audited by the department of taxation.
 The seller and buyer must provide any information requested by the department of taxation.
 The buyer may be assessed any additional tax found to be due."

-(G) Each county clerk of courts shall forward to the treasurer of state all sales and use tax collections resulting from sales of titled watercraft and outboard motors during a calendar week on or before the Friday following the close of that week.
-If, on any Friday, the offices of the clerk of courts or the state are not open for business, the tax shall be forwarded to the treasurer of state on or before the next day on which the offices are open.
-Every remittance of tax under this division shall be accompanied by a remittance report in such form as the tax commissioner prescribes.
-Upon receipt of a tax remittance and remittance report, the treasurer of state shall date stamp the report and forward it to the tax commissioner.
+(G) Each county clerk of courts shall forward to the tax commissioner all sales and use tax collections resulting from sales of titled watercraft and outboard motors during a calendar week on or before the Friday following the close of that week.
+If, on any Friday, the offices of the clerk of courts or the state are not open for business, the tax shall be forwarded to the commissioner on or before the next day on which the offices are open.
+Every remittance of tax under this division shall be accompanied by a remittance report in such form as the commissioner prescribes.
 If the tax due for any week is not remitted by a clerk of courts as required under this division, the clerk shall forfeit the poundage fees for the sales made during that week.
-The treasurer of state may require the clerks of courts to transmit tax collections and remittance reports electronically.
+The commissioner may require the clerks of courts to transmit tax collections and remittance reports electronically.